RESOURCES - FONTS

 (we were discussing using some digital scrap stuff in our school yearbook...the yearbook sales break even and no one makes money from its sale...and the school is not a for-profit place either, but the answer is no. We could buy a commercial lisc. and create our own stuff to use in it but that is all.
 Which remoinds me...there is a list of fonts that could be used in the yearbook...I will try to go look at them and see how many of those we could use....there were some great ones....

-The purchase at The Ultimate Font Download is supposed to be copyright friendly.
+The Ultimate Font Download is supposed to be copyright friendly.
 I think they are providing a service by contacting the font creators for permission to put them in a collaborative collection to make it easy with just a click to get all of the fonts you may need, rather than tracking down all the TOU's and files yourself which could be very time consuming.

 Date: Sat, 6 Sep 2008 22:38:04 -0600